Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ukrainian soldiers fire at Russian positions in the direction of Bakhmut, Donetsk region, November 2023.
 Photo: NY Times

-“Contacts with the Americans have not yielded any results,” a senior Russian source with knowledge of the discussions in late 2023 and early 2024 told Reuters.
+“Contacts with the Americans have been fruitless,” a senior Russian source familiar with the discussions in late 2023 and early 2024 told Reuters.

-A second Russian source with knowledge of the contacts told Reuters that the Americans had told Moscow, through intermediaries, that they would not discuss the possibility of a ceasefire without Ukraine's participation, and so the contacts ended in failure.
+A second Russian source familiar with the contacts told Reuters that the Americans had told Moscow, through intermediaries, that they would not discuss the possibility of a ceasefire without Ukraine's participation, and so the contacts ended in failure.

 “Everything fell apart with the Americans.
-They didn’t want to put pressure on Ukraine,” said a third source familiar with the discussions.
+They didn’t want to pressure Ukraine,” said a third source familiar with the discussions.

 The information was released while there were still calls to stop adding fuel to the fire in Ukraine to "create conditions for effective diplomatic efforts".

-China's ambassador to the UN, Zhang Jun, said the US should stop sending weapons to Ukraine to facilitate effective diplomatic efforts.
+China's UN Ambassador Zhang Jun said the US should stop sending weapons to Ukraine to allow diplomatic efforts to be effective.

 Mr. Truong also called for the implementation of the Minsk Agreement reached between Russia and Ukraine in 2014.
-“Unfortunately, most of the provisions of the agreement have not been implemented to date, and a large-scale conflict broke out afterwards and has been postponed until today.
+“Unfortunately, most of the provisions of the agreement have not been implemented to date, and large-scale conflicts broke out afterward and have been postponed to this day.
 This is regrettable and deserves serious reflection by all parties,” he said.

 “The security of one country cannot harm the security of other countries, and regional security cannot be ensured by strengthening or even expanding military groups.
 The security interests of all countries are equal,” the Chinese diplomat continued.